By The Collected Canadian

-Sorry.
-For the stationary whiplash you experienced right now by thinking, what the fuck?
-I included these actors in the same post as Bing Bong for the purpose of highlighting community, a view I took from the bittersweet end of Furious 7.
-I’m aware there are other movies that illustrate this, but this post needs to end.
+I’m including Furious 7, because it reminds me of community.
 For too large a population, terms like “family” seem to create a hollow feeling, compared to one of fulfillment.
 Fortunately, there’s other people in life who may finally help us achieve positive understandings of belonging, home, and family.

 “How can we not talk about family, when family’s all that we got?” –“See You Again” ft Charlie Puth by Wiz Khalifa

 Well Collectors, remember to #getkind, #alwayskeepfighting, and (of course) love, love, love…